AbdooOwd/AMM_lang_CPP/docs/CHATGPT_docs.md

 # A-- Programming Language Documentation

 ## Introduction
-A-- is a simple programming language designed for [describe the purpose of your language].
-It features [mention key features of your language].
+A-- is a simple programming language made for fun.
+It features simple stuff.
+The only original thing in this language is the [**M-Address**]()

 ## Table of Contents
 - [Keywords](#keywords)